 Do checking accounts earn interest?

-An interest checking account works similarly to any interest-bearing account.
-You put money into the account, and it generates interest according to the account’s terms and conditions.
+An interest checking account works like any other interest-bearing account.
+You put money into the account, and your balance earns interest if you meet the requirements to qualify for the stated rate.

 - You can earn money on your checking account balance